Jellyfin: Web Browser vs. Native App Energy Consumption Comparison

 - Yellow (Max): the highest power measurement observed at each time step.

-- General Shape: there is a pronounced spike in the first ~5s, followed by a downward trend, and eventually settling into a moderately stable range of 5 to 8 watts for the mean line.
+General Shape: there is a pronounced spike in the first ~7s, after which the power draw stabilises, and eventually settling into a moderately stable range.
 If we go more in more depth, we can divide the graphs in sections.
-We can observe that the initial spike to nearly 18W is common at the start of the application.
-The power draw then drops as the application finishes starting at ~7 seconds.
-Power draw then peaks again while searching for and starting the playback of the movie between ~7 and ~15 seconds as the application is making requests, loading thumbnails, and playback starts performing video initialization, buffering, and possibly hardware-acceleration handshakes.
-The second section between ~7 to ~15 seconds, the mean drops from ~10W to ~6-8W.
+In the startup phase we can observe that the initial spike to nearly 18W is common at the start of the application.
+The power draw then drops as the application finishes starting at ~5 seconds.
+In the second phase, power draw then peaks again while searching for and starting the playback of the movie between ~5 and ~15 seconds as the application is making requests, loading thumbnails, and playback starts performing video initialization, buffering, and possibly hardware-acceleration handshakes.
 The difference between min and max indicates short bursts of higher CPU/GPU activity, we could see this section as the settling section.
-The third section ~15s onward, after the first peak, the power consumption drifts with less dramatic peaks.
-The mean line is around 6-7W, and the min line dips to around 2-3W at times, suggesting idle or partial idle states when frames are easily decoded, we could see this section as the stable section.
+The third section from ~15s onward, after the first peak, the power consumption drifts with less dramatic peaks.

 Power Draw on the Web Browser